theblendermann/sAMPC-Stacked-Antimicrbial-Peptide-Classifier/README.md

 -    user_pn_ratios=None (list): Allows you to test your own p:n ratios.
 When set to `None` it will use the default.
 -    user_NN_layers=None (list): Allows you to test your own hidden layer sizes for Neural Networks.
 When set to `None` it will use the default.
 -    user_testing_data=None (str): Allows you to use your own testing data for base model training.
 When set to `None` it will use a section of the training data.

+`stack_train()`

+Once the best perfomring models per feature set are selected, copy them to different folders.
+For example Random Forest classifiers trained on MACREL features can be copied to `sMACREL/RFs` and Random Forest Classifiers trained on AMPeP features can be copied to `sAMPeP/RFs`.
+The point is the keep the file tree consistent.

+-    RF_path (str): Path to the selected Random Forest Classifiers.
+AMPeP or MACREL.
+-    NN_path (str): Path to the selected Nerual Networks.
+AMPeP or MACREL.
+-    stack_save_path (str): Path to where you want to save the stack.
+-    stack_train_data (str): Path to the training data have you have been using.
+The function will sample a different subset of data and will not use the exact same subset used to train the base models.
+-    feature_set (str): Input is 'AMPeP' or 'MACREL'.

+### Installation and Dependencies

+To use sAMPC, simply download the sAMPC_function_file.py, and the Models.
+As of now sAMPC can be imported like any normal python library.
+`import sAMPC_function_file.py as sff` and call the functions as you would call any normal function `sff.ampep_feature_extract(protein_data='path/to/fasta/file.fasta', save_path='path/to/save/extracted/features)`.

+The dependencies needed are:
+-    `pandas`
+-    `openpyxl` (Because it writes `.xlsx` files)
+-    `Biopython`
+-    `scikit-learn`
+-    `peptides`
+-    `joblib`